 Even though you’re still in the US, bank transactions can be a bad gotcha in Hawaii.
 So best to figure this out before leaving home as well.

-For the most part, you won’t find your mainland bank here, and you may not be able to find a network ATM that avoids fees.
+1. For the most part, you won’t find your mainland bank here in Hawaii, and you may not be able to find a network ATM that avoids fees.
 Our two major banks, Bank of Hawaii and First Hawaiian both assess significant fees if you use their ATM’s, but aren’t one of their customers.

-10. Prepaying for things you might not want or use.
+Don’t prepay for things you might not use.

-Tip: Consider which things you really do need to book in advance.
+2. Consider which things you really do need to book in advance.
 This is largely seasonally dependent.
 If you’re here during June, July and at the holidays, pre-booking may be required.
-At other times, it is generally not.
+At other times, it generally is not.

 Hawaii is all about great activities.
 But where you buy them and how much you pay is another matter.

-It is always fair game to ask politely for the most reasonable cost possible.
-Just like you do when it comes to Hawaii deals for airfares.
-Try to buy from the source, rather than a third party, for the most flexibility in this regard.
-Consider asking your hotel when booking, if there are any specials.
-We’ve known people to negotiate their vacation rental prices too.
+1. It is always fair game to ask politely for the most reasonable cost possible.
+Just like you do when it comes to cheap flights to Hawaii.
+Try to buy directly from the source, rather than a third party, for the most flexibility in this regard.
+Consider asking your hotel or vacation rental company when booking, if there are any specials.

-Tip: Try negotiating accommodations and activities.
+2. Try negotiating accommodations and activities.
 Even car rentals have flexibility, so, again, make it a game, not a problem.
 And stay light-hearted.
 Courtesy always brings the best results.
 We’ve gotten so many perks this way!

 We look forward to your Hawaii rip off report additions in comments below.
 Mahalo!